 - Adiponectin, a protein which regulates the metabolism of lipids and glucose and influences the body’s response to insulin.
 Low levels of Adiponectin are correlated with increased CRP (increased inflammation), higher levels of triglycerides and insulin resistance.
-As a result of increased insulin resistance and inflammation, low levels of Adiponectin can indicate metabolic syndrome and pre-diabetes.
 In addition Adiponectin is used to assess level of visceral fat carried on the abdominal area around the organs.
-Visceral fat contributes to high risk of diabetes, heart disease, hypertension, stroke and some cancers.
+Visceral fat contributes to risk of diabetes, heart disease, hypertension, stroke and some cancers.
 It is important to note that high visceral fat levels can occur even in those with a ‘normal’ BMI

 Randox diabetes reagents cover the full spectrum of laboratory testing requirements from risk assessment, to disease diagnosis and monitoring of associated complications.
 Our routine tests for diabetes diagnosis and monitoring include Glucose, HbA1c and Fructosamine.
 To ensure effective complications monitoring we have a range of routine tests including Microalbumin and Albumin, in addition to specialised tests such as Beta-2 Microglobulin, D-3 Hydroxybutyrate, NEFA and Cystatin C. Cystatin C is a much earlier indicator of renal dysfunction than routine Creatinine; this is because due to the Creatinine blind range, elevated Creatinine levels found in stage 2 and halfway through stage 3 renal dysfunction cannot be detected.
 Therefore patients can suffer 50% kidney dysfunction before elevated levels are detected.
 Using the Cystatin C test enables more accurate patient results, and allows time for treatment to begin before it is too late.

-Randox also provide Adiponectin, a related biomarker used to assess the level of abdominal visceral fat which has been found to correlate with increased risk of diabetes.
+Randox also provide Adiponectin, a related biomarker used to assess the level of abdominal visceral fat which has been found to correlate with increased risk of a number of diseases.
 Offering the Adiponectin test will expand your portfolio of unique reagents and ensure a competitive edge in the marketplace.

 Randox reagents have various benefits including: